positiondev/hworker/README.md

-## Design

-- Redis for reliable thread-safe queue.
-- Custom jobs queued and run.
-- Re-running on failure.
-- Can run standalone or fork in thread.

-## Libraries
+## About

-hedis
-aeson
+`hworker` is a Redis-backed persistent at-least-once queue library.
+It is vaguely inspired by `sidekiq` for Ruby.
+It is intended to be a simple reliable mechanism for processing background tasks.
+The jobs can be created by a Haskell application or any application that can push JSON data structures of the right shape into a Redis queue.

 ## Overview

 To define jobs, you define whatever serialized representation of the job, and a function that runs the job, which returns a status.
 The behavior of uncaught exceptions is defined when you create the worker - it can be either `Failure` or `Retry`.
 Jobs that return `Failure` are removed from the queue, whereas jobs that return `Retry` are added again.
 The only difference between a `Success` and a `Failure` is that a `Failure` returns a message that is logged.

 ## Semantics